 When a fire alarm is sounded at any WSU owned/leased facility, everyone should immediately leave the building in an orderly manner by means of the nearest exit.
-Under no circumstances are any personnel (excluding the Department of Public Safety, Environmental Health and Safety, Detroit Fire Department) to remain in the building.
-Wayne State University Department of Public Safety has the authority to issue citations for those refusing to evacuate.
+Under no circumstances are any personnel (excluding the Police Department, Environmental Health and Safety, Detroit Fire Department) to remain in the building.
+Wayne State University Police Department has the authority to issue citations for those refusing to evacuate.
 Evacuation of the building should include:

-- Close the office, classroom, and lab door as you leave. - Leave the building via the nearest available exit.
+- ♦ Close the office, classroom, and lab door as you leave. - Leave the building via the nearest available exit.
 Always know a secondary means of egress to use in the event your first choice is unattainable. - Use the stairwells to evacuate (do not use elevators).
-Once in the stairwell, check to see that the door closed, and proceed down to the level of exit discharge. - If the facility is of a high rise occupancy (75' or 7 stories above grade) evacuation procedures are annunciated by the fire alarm system as follows: evacuate fire floors; two floors above; one floor below. - Do not re-enter any facility until advised by the Department of Public Safety. - Pre-determined facility occupants who are assigned responsibility for evacuation of a particular floor, shall assist persons with specific requests into the area of refuge after all persons on that floor have evacuated.
+Once in the stairwell, check to see that the door closed, and proceed down to the level of exit discharge.

-- All persons who requested specific assistance that are above the level of exit discharge, shall be placed in an "area of refuge" i.e., a fire rated construction room, or enclosed emergency exit stairwell. - Unless department/facilities has special evacuation equipment, i.e. emergency evacuation wheelchair, the responsibility for removal of persons with specific requests rests with the WSU Department of Public Safety, or the Detroit Fire Department.
+- If the facility is of a high rise occupancy (75' or 7 stories above grade) evacuation procedures are annunciated by the fire alarm system as follows: evacuate fire floors; two floors above; one floor below. - Do not re-enter any facility until advised by the Police Department. - Pre-determined facility occupants who are assigned responsibility for evacuation of a particular floor, shall assist persons with specific requests into the area of refuge after all persons on that floor have evacuated. - All persons who requested specific assistance that are above the level of exit discharge, shall be placed in an "area of refuge" i.e., a fire rated construction room, or enclosed emergency exit stairwell. - Unless department/facilities has special evacuation equipment, i.e. emergency evacuation wheelchair, the responsibility for removal of persons with specific requests rests with the WSU Police Department, or the Detroit Fire Department.